The Mists of Time

 National Front and Fascist Ties

 This section discusses the (very apparent) fascist ties at St. Bride’s School.
-While I’m still struggling to source and write and research that part, I hope to soon have a section on the Storms page just about this and similar matters.
+You can find some more about that here.
 I do want to state as plainly as possible: fascists of any sort are unwelcome on this site.
 This includes the alt right crowd, anyone fancying themselves “neoreactionaries,” etc.

 Sometime around Christmas of 1993, the group living at (and presumably attempting to run) St. Bride’s School, had apparently ceased paying rent and relocated.
 This left a situation wherein the building’s owners, the Atlantis Commune (yes… the “primal screaming” advocates), attempted to regain control of the building itself.
 They did this by breaking in, as is often the case when similar situations with tenants and such arise.